enthdegree/mt8113/README.md

 ## Status

-We have an extremely basic prototype DA [`mt8113_reflash.py`](./mt8113_reflash.py) that does PIO eMMC read/write of 512-byte sectors with CMD17/CMD24 from BROM Download Mode.
+We have an extremely basic prototype DA client [`mt8113_reflash.py`](./mt8113_reflash.py).
+It does PIO eMMC read/write of 512-byte sectors with CMD17/CMD24 from BROM Download Mode.
 Features:

  - Parse eMMC userdata GPT table
  - Dump eMMC EXT_CSD register
- - Very slow partition dump at 70 kbps
+ - Very slow read / partition dump at 70 kbps
- - Untested eMMC write interface
+ - Untested write

  Only 70 kbps = it has transport issues that need to be solved before it is practical.
 Routines are in [`mt8113_emmc.c`](./stage2_static/mt8113_emmc.c).